-- i To ensure roof forms are contemporary and coastal in character and appearance - ii To recommend simple, straightforward roof forms with eaves which do not become dominant aesthetic features - iii To avoid roofs which limit neighbouring views or access to daylight
+- i.
+To ensure roof forms are contemporary and coastal in character and appearance. - ii.
+To recommend simple, straightforward roof forms with eaves which do not become dominant aesthetic features. - iii.
+To avoid roofs which limit neighbouring views or access to daylight b.
+Roof Requirements

-- i Roof forms should be uncluttered, straightforward geometry and free of heritage features such as Dutch gables and finial Mansards and dormer windows are strongly discouraged - ii Skillion, gable and 'flat' oofs are preferred over hip roof forms Saw-tooth and butterfl roofs are also recommended - iii Eaves on roofs are preferred, with wider eaves at 600mm+ an advantage Limited use of parapets is acceptable - iv Roof pitches should generally be below 18 degrees Steep chalet-style roofs will not be supported - v Gutters, downpipes, rainwater heads and any other rainwater goods are to be carefully considered as part of the design Downpipe paths are to generally be direct to ground without changes in direction - vi Note: roof decks and permission to include them is under review and requires Surf Coast Shire feedback - vii Note: the highest point of a dwelling must not exceed 75m as listed in the Building Height section of this document, as per Surf Coast Shire requirements
+- i.
+Roof forms should be uncluttered, straightforward geometry and free of heritage features such as Dutch gables and finials.
+Mansards and dormer windows are strongly discouraged. - ii.
+Skillion, gable and 'flat' roofs are preferred over hip roof forms.
+Saw-tooth and butterfly roofs are also recommended. - iii.
+Eaves on roofs are preferred, with wider eaves at 600mm+ an advantage.
+Limited use of parapets is acceptable. - iv.
+Roof pitches should generally be below 18 degrees.
+Steep chalet-style roofs will not be supported. - v.
+Gutters, downpipes, rainwater heads and any other rainwater goods are to be carefully considered as part of the design.
+Downpipe paths are to generally be direct to ground without changes in direction. - vi.
+Note: roof decks and permission to include them is under review and requires Surf Coast Shire feedback. - vii.
+Note: the highest point of a dwelling must not exceed 7.5m as listed in the Building Height section of this document, as per Surf Coast Shire requirements.